Being Unable to Work (Individual Unemployability)

 If you can’t work because of a disability related to your service in the military (a service-connected disability), you may qualify for what’s called individual unemployability.
 This means you may be able to get disability compensation or benefits at the same level as a Veteran who has a 100% disability rating.

 Can I get disability benefits from VA?

 You may be able to get disability benefits if:

-- You have at least one service-connected disability rated at least at 60%, or two or more service-connected disabilities, at least one of which has a 40% or more disability rating, and a combined rating of 70% or more.
+- You have at least 1 service-connected disability rated at 60% or more disabling, or 2 or more service-connected disabilities—with at least 1 rated at 40% or more disabling and a combined rating of 70% or more—and

 - Health care

-A Veteran has a service-connected heart condition that has been evaluated as 60% disabling.
-She has been able to work without difficulty until last year, when she began to experience chest pain with any exertion.
-Her physician recommended that she retire as soon as possible.
-She filed a claim for increased disability compensation.
-Evidence regarding the Veteran’s work history and education were reviewed, and she was designated as individually unemployable due to her service-connected disability and entitled to compensation at the same rate as a 100% disabled Veteran.
+Example: A Veteran has a service-connected heart condition and a 60% disability rating.
+She was still able to work until last year when she began to get chest pain when doing anything physical, like walking or lifting boxes.
+Her doctor told her to retire as soon as possible.
+She filed a claim for more disability compensation.
+We reviewed her work and education history and agreed that she was individually unemployable due to her service-connected disability.
+So we increased her disability compensation to the same rate as a 100% disabled Veteran.